Oscar and Emmy-winning actor Cloris Leachman dies at 94

 LOS ANGELES (AP) — Cloris Leachman, an Oscar-winner for her portrayal of a lonely housewife in “The Last Picture Show” and a comedic delight as the fearsome Frau Blücher in “Young Frankenstein” and self-absorbed neighbor Phyllis on “The Mary Tyler Moore Show,” has died.
 She was 94.

 Leachman died in her sleep of natural causes at her home in Encinitas, California, publicist Monique Moss said Wednesday.
-Her daughter was at her side, Moss said.
+Her daughter Dinah Englund was at her side, Moss said.

 A character actor of extraordinary range, Leachman defied typecasting.
 In her early television career, she appeared as Timmy’s mother on the “Lassie” series.
-She played a frontier prostitute in “Butch Cassidy and the Sundance Kid,” a crime spree family member in “Crazy Mama,” and Blücher in Mel Brooks’ “Young Frankenstein,” in which the very mention of her name made horses whinny.
+She played a frontier prostitute in “Butch Cassidy and the Sundance Kid,” a crime spree family member in “Crazy Mama,” and Blücher in Mel Brooks’ “Young Frankenstein,” in which the very mention of her name drew equine commentary.

+“Every time I hear a horse whinny I will forever think of Cloris’ unforgettable Frau Blücher,” Brooks tweeted, calling Leachman “insanely talented” and irreplaceable.

+Salutes from other admiring colleagues poured in on social media.
+Steve Martin said Leachman “brought comedy’s mysteries to the big and small screen”; “Nothing I could say would top the enormity of my love for you,” posted Ed Asner of “The Mary Tyler Moore Show”; “Applause on every entrance and exit,” said Rosie O’Donnell.

 “There was no one like Cloris.
 With a single look she had the ability to break your heart or make you laugh ’till the tears ran down your face,” Juliet Green, her longtime manager, said in a statement.